NiGuangOwO/Triggernometry/readme.md

 - **Math Parser Limitations**: Doesn't support operators sharing the same priority level and not fixed in this version.
 - **Dictionary Editor Display**: Dictionary variables now list keys in their intrinsic order instead of a sorted manner.
 - **Performance**: Loading the action form has been notably slow (~0.8-2 s) from long time ago, possibly due to the expanded variety of actions.
 I am not familiar with WinForms and I am wondering if it could be fixed.
+- **Autofill**: Occasionally the autofilled regex groups are not updated after the trigger regex has been edited.
+Could be fixed by clicking the regex textbox.
 - An error was once reported upon clicking the action, but it could not be reproduced.

 ```